socketry/utopia/context/middleware.md

 ## Localization

-The {ruby Utopia::Localization} middleware provides non-intrusive localization on top of the controller and view layers.
-The middleware uses the `accept-language` header to guess the preferred locale out of the given options.
-If a request path maps to a resource, that resource is returned.
-Otherwise, a non-localized request is made.
+The {ruby Utopia::Localization} middleware computes immutable localization preferences from the request path, host, and `accept-language` header.
+Localization-aware resource middleware, including {ruby Utopia::Static} and {ruby Utopia::Content}, resolves those preferences without invoking controllers more than once.
+Place the localization middleware before those resources in the middleware stack.

 ~~~ ruby
 use Utopia::Localization,